This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 Current opportunities

 Branches are run entirely by volunteers with advice and support from the national charity.
-The Fundraising Volunteer role is important to the running of the branch as they help organise fundraising...
+The Branch Treasurer role is vital to the running of the branch as they look after all the finances...

 Social groups are a great way to give people on the autism spectrum an opportunity to improve their confidence, self-esteem and reduce isolation through spending time with others in a group setting...